 18-100 Description of Water System.

 The Condominium’s water system consists of a series of wells, pipes, storage facilities, pumps, and other facilities.
-Those pipes, storage facilities, pumps, and other facilities are located in the Common Area of The Condominium or are provided through a reservation in a deed between Marcia B. Pine and Richard V. Bergren, Jr. to Joseph and Dolores Clark, and in a deed from Marcia B. Pine and Richard V. Bergren, Jr. to Krypton Corporation as attached EXHIBIT G. Each unit owner and the Association shall pay a proportionate share of the costs of maintaining the water distribution system according to actual gallons of water used.
+Those pipes, storage facilities, pumps, and other facilities are located in the Common Area of The Condominium. or are provided through a reservation in a deed between Marcia B. Pine and Richard V. Bergren, Jr. to Joseph and Dolores Clark, and in a deed from Marcia B. Pine and Richard V. Bergren, Jr. to Krypton Corporation as attached EXHIBIT G. Each unit owner and the Association shall pay a proportionate share of the costs of maintaining the water distribution system according to actual gallons of water used.
 The water system is private and intended to be private, subject to local, state, or federal regulations as they may apply.
 The responsibility for providing water service rests with the individual unit owners, there is no assurance that service from a public or governmental water facility will ever be extended to The Condominium.
 The Association has such responsibility for offsetting capital improvement costs as provided in Paragraph 18-602.

 18-200 Certification for Community Water System